Resilient Bodies, Residual Effects

 Artistic Articulations of Borders and Collectivity from Lebanon and Palestine

 What does it take to cross a border, and what does it take to belong?
 Sandra Noeth examines the entangled experiences of borders and of collectivity through the perspective of bodies.
 By dramaturgical analyses of contemporary artistic work from Lebanon and Palestine, Noeth shows how borders and collectivity are constructed and negotiated through choreographic, corporeal, movement-based, and sensory strategies and processes.
-This interdisciplinary study is made urgent by social and political transformations across the Middle East and beyond around 2011.
+This interdisciplinary study is made urgent by social and political transformations across the Middle East and beyond from 2010 onwards.
 It puts to the fore the residual, body-bound structural effects of borders and of collectivity and proceeds to develop notions of agency and responsibility that are immanently bound to bodies in relation.